-We are dedicated to researching, producing, and providing natural remedies that work for pet parents and their beloved companions.
-We have used our over 20 years of experience to create PIPTOPET, a natural remedy specifically designed to help in your pup’s battle with cancer!
+We are dedicated to researching, producing, and providing natural products that work for pet parents and their beloved companions.
+We have used our over 20 years of experience to create PIPTOPET, a natural product specifically designed to help your pup with cancer!

-One thing that might give you peace of mind - this treatment is safe not only for long-term use, but also you can use it either on its own, or in addition to other treatment options!
+One thing that might give you peace of mind - you not only can use this product long-term , but also use it either on its own, or in addition to other treatment options!